null Skip to main content

 Packaging: Loose leaf

 Tasting Notes.
 Offers a full-mouth flavor that is light spice with stone fruit notes.
-Steeped, the leaves open to deep green colors and a hint of red along its serrated edges.
-Its flavors will fully open in the 2nd steep providing a wonderful floral aroma with a lingering aftertaste.
+Steeped, the leaves open to a rich deep green color.
+Its flavors will fully open on the second steep providing some notes of stone fruit with a nice lingering aftertaste.
 The liquor is rich & light-yellow.

 Brewing Suggestions.
-Use 3 grams per 8 ounces of water.
-Water temp is best if boiling.
+Use three grams per eight ounces of water.
+The water temperature is best at boiling.
 Rinse the leaves briefly to awaken them, pour this water off and re-infuse.
 Steep for 2-3 minutes and taste.
 This tea will steep multiple times.

 OOLONG TEA